Hieromon/AutoConnect/mkdocs/advancedusage.md

 ```

 Above Sketch shows a configuration example that you want to keep connecting to known access points as long as possible.
 When the WiFi connection is lost, it will start seeking the WiFi network every 30 seconds during the handleClient loop.

+!!! info "Limitation for automatic reconnection to a specific access point"
+    AutoConnect 1.2.0 has not allowed attempts to automatically reconnect to a particular access point yet.
+It is recognized as a future enhancement.
+With the current automatic reconnection, one of the known access points is always selected.

 Also, you can combine the background automatic reconnect performing inside the loop function by [handleClient](api.md#handleclient) with [*AutoConnectConfig::retainPortal*](apiconfig.md#retainportal) and [*AutoConnectConfig::autoReset*](apiconfig.md#autoreset), to enable pop up the captive portal automatically on the client device each time the ESP module disconnects from the access point.